April 3, 2014 — Tuesday night’s special meeting of Olive Hill City Council was highlighted by the city’s first steps toward regulating alcohol sales.

-In other business, Council conducted the first reading of an ordinance that would annex West Carter Middle School into the city limits.
+Council conducted the first reading of an ordinance to regulate alcohol sales within the city limits.